-Choosing plant combinations is an art, and we're here to show you how to perfect it with gorgeous annual and perennial plant combination ideas for any kind of garden.
+Choosing plant combinations is an art.
+We're here to show you how to perfect it with gorgeous annual and perennial plant combination ideas for any garden.
 The garden is one of the best places to tap into your creativity and inner artist.
 Below you'll find a few annual and perennial plant combination ideas to get you started.
-These ideas are sure to spark some creativity, but there's so much more to explore when it comes to making artful plant choices.
+These ideas are sure to spark some creativity.
+However, there's so much more to explore when it comes to making artful plant choices.

-Keep experimenting!
-Creativity in the garden never stops, and you're always bound to find something new that you love if you keep paying attention with curiosity.
+- Keep experimenting!
+Creativity in the garden never stops.
+You're always bound to find something new that you love if you keep paying attention with curiosity.

 Lively Combination Ideas for Containers and Borders

-Here are a few ideas of ways that you can pull three cheerful colors together (in the first two options) OR three shades of the same color (third option) to achieve a lively, welcoming display.
-These examples show ways that you can combine bright, "happy" colors, or colors that communicate joy, in containers or borders in your front porch or yard to welcome people to your home, and instantly put visitors in a good mood.
+Here are a few ideas of ways that you can pull three cheerful colors together (in the first two options).
+OR three shades of the same color (third option) to achieve a lively, welcoming display.
+These examples show ways that you can combine bright, "happy" colors, or colors that communicate joy.
+Placed in containers or borders in your front porch or yard to welcome people to your home.
+This will instantly put visitors in a good mood.